Suresh Kumar and Ranjith Kumar incident: Background

-In Jaffna – which is under Sri Lankan army control – journalists, human rights activists and civilians have lived under constant fear.
-These killing are part of series of killing, abduction and attacks on the Tamil Media in Sri Lanka.
-These killings, abductions and threats are seen as part of the dirty war launched by Mahinda Rajapaksa government.
+In Jaffna – which was under Sri Lankan army control during the Sri Lankan civil war– journalists, human rights activists and civilians lived under constant fear.
+The two journalists' killing was part of a series of killing, abduction and attacks on the Tamil media in Sri Lanka.
+These killings, abductions and threats were seen as part of the dirty war launched by Mahinda Rajapaksa government.

 Incident and reaction

 Suresh Kumar and Ranjith Kumar were killed after a Uthayan published a cartoon mocking Douglas Devananda the leader of EPDP a paramilitary group allied with the Sri Lankan Army.
 Armed Gunmen entered the office of Uthayan in army controlled Jaffna on 2 May 2006 and demanded to see the editor R. Kuhanathan and finding he was not there opened fire and the two employees died instantly.